dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-scheduler.md

 - **There must not be a run of the same job already in-flight** &mdash; The Scheduler executes distinct runs of the same dbt Cloud job serially to avoid model build collisions.
 If there's a job already running, the queued job will wait, and the wait time will be displayed in dbt Cloud.

-Once the available slot conditions and distinct run checks are met, the scheduler will prepare the job to run on your data platform.
+If there is an available run slot and there's not an actively running instance of the job, the Scheduler will prepare the job to run in the user's cloud data warehouse.
+This prep involves readying a Kubernetes pod with the right version of dbt installed, setting environment variables, loading warehouse credentials and git provider authorization, amongst other environment-setting tasks.
 The time it takes to prepare the job is displayed as **prep time.**

 Collectively **wait time** and **prep time** is the time a run spends in queue (or **Time in queue**).